NicolasMilliard/Alyra/rendus/02_projet/readme.md

         √ should revert (proposal 2 doesn't exist) (18ms)
         √ should get winningProposalID (3ms)

-✨ CONTEXT: Testing getters when WorflowStatus == VotingSessionStarted
+✨ CONTEXT: Testing getters when WorkflowStatus == VotingSessionStarted

       • Get voter
         √ should return Voter of the provided address (4ms)